ammar-tanwar/bloglearnbay/posts/no-code-machine-learning-just-gone-viral-but-what's-that.md

 ### No code ML:-

-This is a much more straightforward path for someone who wants to generate data predictions for their team but doesn't have the time to gain the technical skills or recognizes the usefulness of machine learning but can't afford it.
+This is a much more straightforward path for someone who wants to generate data predictions for their team but doesn't have the time to gain the technical skills or recognizes the usefulness of Machine Learning but can't afford it.

 You can now utilize artificial intelligence to forecast anything with a few clicks, replacing your traditional predictive models.
 This technology is sequentially built, with a great performance factor.
 There is no coding required, and it is quite easy to use.
-By dragging and dropping your data into the greatest no-code machine learning system, you can predict anything.
+By dragging and dropping your data into the greatest no-code Machine Learning system, you can predict anything.

 ## Benefits of no code ML:-